Sanku-1/Capstone-3-RecordShop/README.md

 ## Team Members

 -  **Raymond Maroun** - Provided starter code and framework for project
--  **Stephen Anku** - Implemented all phases including CategoriesController, bug fixes, shopping cart, user profile, and checkout functionality.
+-  **Stephen Anku** - Implemented all remaining functionality in project, most notable creating the checkout process.

 ## Thanks

 - Thank you to **Raymond Maroun** for continuous support and guidance throughout my Java learning journey.
+- Appreciation given to Roger Su for support with this project.